 Starting a blog will not make you rich overnight but it will allow you to grow and build a nest egg.
 The best part is that you can blog about anything you want.
 From food photography to a fashion lifestyle blog, anything and everything is possible.
 If you want to start a blog from scratch, I suggest you take my free course on starting a money making blog.
 It’s newbie-friendly and takes you step-by-step on what you need to do to get up and running as soon as today.

-We bought a house and now use it as a rental property as we travel and live across the country for work.
-We list our house on Airbnb so that it pays for itself and generates us a profit as well.
+If you own or rent a home you can use it as a rental property to pay off debt.
+You can rent out a room to guests or an entire place.
+Listing your house on Airbnb pays for itself and can generate a profit as well.
 If you’ve got an extra room or maybe you don’t mind lending your place to someone to stay, I suggest you host on Airbnb.

 Also, if you love traveling and sign up through my link, you’ll get $40 in travel credit once you book a trip that $75 or more on Airbnb.